denchp/hugo_site/content/posts/my-change-to-dvorak.md

 : Sure!
 Why not?
 : But, if it's just because you're expecting huge gains in typing speeds - don't.
 As I said, I'm about 3-4 months into this change and am starting to push towards 60 WPM - which is about what I typed before the change.
 : If you want to re-invent your typing habits - definitely.

+You can find my key.br profile [here](https://www.keybr.com/profile/l3gx1xr) (make sure to look at the Dvorak stats, not the QWERTY)